-Earlier articles (farmdoc daily January 15, 2014 and January 24, 2014) described two studies which explored the feasibility of a protection fund for futures customers.
+Earlier posts (here and here) described two studies which explored the feasibility of a protection fund for futures customers.
 The purpose of such a fund would be to quickly restore missing customer funds in the event of brokerage firm failure (such as MF Global) or fraud (such as Peregrine Financial Group).

 The Commodity Futures Trading Commission (CFTC) implemented rules last month that it claims will provide greater assurance that customer segregated funds are protected.
 These rules do not involve any type of reimbursement fund, and instead are designed to prevent the types of problems that may lead to customer losses.
 Preventive steps involve such things as more fully informing customers of the possible risks of futures trading, requiring brokerage firms to more closely monitor and manage risks, boosting the capital and liquidity requirements for brokerage firms, and strengthening audit and examination requirements.
 One of the more controversial requirements involves how margin calls are funded.
 To fully appreciate the impact of these margin-related changes, we first need to review how the margining and segregated funds process currently operates.

 When a futures position is established, the customer must post an initial margin, or good-faith deposit, against potential losses.
 Margin levels are set by the exchanges based on market volatility and other factors, and typically are designed to cover 99% of expected one-day losses on a futures position.
 Each day, gains are credited to and losses are debited from the customer’s margin account.
 If the market moves against the customer and causes his or her margin balance to fall below the maintenance margin level, the customer receives a margin call and must deposit additional funds to bring the balance back up to the initial margin level.